atfelix/CourseTracker/README.md

 # User Case

-The user will identify whether or not he is a current student or a future student.
-The user will then select the University their choice.
-The user will then proceed to their courses manager page where they will add there courses and how the marks are distributed in an organized and effecient manor unlike most university portals.
+The user will identify whether or not they are a current student or a future student.
+The user will then select the University of their choice.
+The user will then proceed to their courses manager where they will add the courses they are enrolled in and provide the assignments and how the marks are distributed.
+The app. will provide the user with there data in an organized and effecient manor.